ZozuliaMykyta/hostus-pocus/README.md

 JavaScript: To implement interactive features.

+Bootstrap: Used for rapid and responsive UI development.

 Responsive Design: The platform is optimized for seamless viewing on all devices.

 🚀 Installation and Usage